How do you diagnose a blown head gasket? Do gasket sealers work? How much for head gasket repairs in the UK?

 Sweet smell from exhaust

-It stands to reason that if your coolant is leaking, your engine will struggle to stay within its safe temperature range.
+It stands to reason that if your coolant is leaking due to a blown gasket, your engine will struggle to stay within its safe temperature range.

-If you see an 'engine overheating' dashboard warning light appear, it could be a head gasket issue.
+If you see the 'engine overheating' dashboard warning light appear, it could be a head gasket issue.

 Bubbles in coolant reservoir